San Jose, California

 • Whatever they choose to disclose

-The timing of San Jose's encryption decision raises troubling questions.
-On March 16, 2020, SJPD transitioned to the Silicon Valley Regional Communications System with full encryption enabled.
-The very next day, March 17, 2020, Santa Clara County issued the first shelter-in-place order in the nation.
+On March 16, 2020, SJPD switched to the Silicon Valley Regional Communications System with full encryption enabled.
+The following day, Santa Clara County issued the first shelter-in-place order in the nation.

-Scanner monitors who had listened to SJPD for decades suddenly found every talk group ID encrypted.
-No public notice.
-No community input.
-No City Council involvement.
+Scanner monitors who had listened to SJPD for decades found every talk group encrypted overnight.
+There was no public notice, no community input, and no City Council involvement.

 "So sad to see such a major metropolitan area go dark."

-Some observers speculated the timing was deliberate: police didn't want the public to overhear COVID-19 enforcement discussions or responses to potential civil unrest during unprecedented lockdowns.
+Some observers argued the timing was deliberate.
+Police didn't want the public overhearing COVID-19 enforcement discussions or responses to potential civil unrest during a period of unprecedented restriction.
 Within weeks, police and the DA's office were fielding nearly 3,000 complaints about shelter-in-place violations.

-Fourteen months after encryption, San Jose experienced the deadliest mass shooting in Bay Area history.
+Fourteen months after encryption, San Jose had its deadliest mass shooting.
 At 6:34 a.m. on May 26, 2021, a Santa Clara Valley Transportation Authority employee opened fire at a VTA rail yard, killing nine coworkers before taking his own life.

 VTA employees learned about the active shooter through the agency's internal radio system.
 Rail controllers, train operators, and workers with handheld radios warned each other in real time.
-But journalists and the public had no access to police coordination.
+Journalists and the public had no access to police coordination.

 6:34 AM